BbChip0103/keras_application_3D/README.md

 # keras-applications-3D

 keras-applications-3D is implementations of popular deep learning models for 3D domain.
 (Based on the Keras)

-## NOTICE
-We are migrating for TF (>= 2.5)
-If you interested in this project, feel free and suggest anything.

 ### This repository provide below things
 - Major CNN architecture for 3D